Posted by Rachna on 28th Mar 2020

 Websites or Facebook groups you can join to find out how you can help:

-Back in the days, India, specifically the region of Rajasthan, was filled with multiple tribes who were known by the work they did.
+TRADITIONBack in the days, India, specifically the region of Rajasthan, was filled with multiple tribes who were known by the work they did.
 One of those groups were the block printers.
 They used to create the printed clothing for the various tribes in the region.
-Each design, with various motifs, specified your job or the tribe you belonged to.
-You could tell whether a person was a farmer or Metal smith by the printed shirt or turban worn.
+Each design, with various motifs, specified your job or the tribe you belonged to. [...]

-This year's Block Printing was very special!
+This year's (2016) Block Printing in India was very special!
 Special because a lot happened!
 To our surprise, when we met the block printers, we were welcomed with not 1, not 2, but many flower garlands!
 We couldn't stop laughing as they kept putting garlands on us and feeding us sweets!
-Here are some pictures of our printing adventures:Boiling fabric [...]
+Here are some pictures of our [...]

 Each time is filled with a lot of color and prints.
 Here are a few images of what went on behind the scenes from blocks, printing, dyeing, and finally the party!
 After our meeting with the artisans, we cooked and ate into the night.